For the animals

 Confined in a narrow metal gestation crate, unable to turn around, Julia was impregnated over and over again, to constantly give birth to piglets.
 Each time, her children were taken away from her only a few weeks after birth.

-Julia’s little ones had to endure painful procedures, such as having their curly tails cut off, their teeth clipped and castration – everything without anaesthesia.
+Julia’s little ones had to endure painful procedures, such as having their curly tails cut off, their teeth clipped and castration – everything without anesthesia.
 The suffering these intelligent and sensitive creatures have to endure is challenging to imagine.

 But Julia was lucky.
 After it became known that the heavily pregnant sow had been beaten and kicked by a farm worker, committed animal lovers liberated her.